DSimoens/FAERS_PHARMACOVIGILANCE_ANALYSIS/README.md

   - **Chi-square and Yates-corrected Chi-square p-values**
 - Export detailed results and breakdowns to a multi-sheet Excel file.

+Optional python file: Eudravigilance_deduplication...

+A basic analysis to perform on the EudraVigilance line listing file.
+The dataset is first deduplicated based on unique case identifiers.
+To ensure consistency, the line listing excel sheet needs to be cleaned before running the code by renaming coloms, removing punctuation and removing extra details from the reactions.
+After preprocessing, the frequency of each reported event is calculated.
+Minor adjustments to sheet or column names in the Excel file may be required before executing the code.

 ## Example of user input